Home

 What is Rochdale Dog Rescue?

-Rochdale Dog Rescue in its current form was born in January 2006.
-It exists to help dogs who have served their required 7 days in a North West pound to find safe rescue spaces from where they can be assessed and receive any necessary attention before rehoming.
+Rochdale Dog Rescue exists to help dogs who have served their required 7 days in a North West pound to find safe rescue spaces from where they can be assessed and receive any necessary attention before rehoming.
+We sometimes are able to help at risk dogs from other pounds who need somewhere safe to go after 7 days

 Who are you?

-CORYN - Founder Member of the current Rochdale Dog Rescue.
-Budget holder and primary decision maker, Coryn also works hard to secure the rescue spaces that we desperately need each week and updates the website when needed.
+CORYN - Primary decision maker, Coryn also works hard to secure the rescue spaces that we desperately need each week and is the contact with the stray kennels.

 HEATHER - Heather takes general enquiry calls and if she cannot help personally, points callers in the direction of somebody who can.